spsforks/QB64-Wiki/Console-Window.md

 >  The copy procedure will also work in **CMD.EXE** console windows Run from the Start Menu or the **Command Prompt** shortcut.

-<center>*Note:* A second right click may Paste the clipboard text to the DOS command line instead of closing console.</center>
+*Note:* A second right click may Paste the clipboard text to the DOS command line instead of closing console.

 ## See Also